Specialist Settings

 Pivot Academy - 7 to 16 years old

-Pivot has a core provision for learners with Autism, complex social interaction needs, emotional challenges and other learning needs.
+Pivot is a caring and supportive place for children and young people.
+It supports learners with autism, social and emotional needs, and other learning needs.

 Address: Unit 7, York road Killingbeck Drive, Leeds LS14 6UF